Over 25 Christmas Cookies you will definitely want to make this year. From sugar, to gingerbread, rugelach and more!

 - 3/4 cup sprinkles for rolling in optional

-- In a large bowl, cream together the butter, sugar, and cream cheese (if you’re using it) until light and fluffy- about 2 to 3 minutes.
+- In a stand mixer with paddle attachment, beat together on medium-high speed the softened butter, granulated sugar, and cream cheese until light and fluffy, about 2 to 3 minutes.

-- Place on the prepared baking sheets, leaving 2″ between them.
-Using a flat-bottomed glass, or the palm of your hand flatten the cookies to about 1/4″ thick.
+- Place on the prepared baking sheets, spaced 2 inches apart.
+Gently flatten each cookie with the palm of your hand to about 1/4" thickness.

-- Remove from the oven and cool on the pan for 5 minutes, before transferring to a rack to finish cooling completely.
+- Bake in the preheated oven for 10 to 12 minutes, until edges are set, and barely beginning to brown.
+Remove from the oven and allow cookies to cool on the baking sheet for 5 minutes, before transferring to a wire rack to finish cooling completely.